← Help Center

 Choose PDF or DOCX with context-aware rules for modern recruiter and ATS workflows.

 Format choice still affects whether your resume is reviewed cleanly.
-In 2025 and 2026, PDF is usually safest, but some employers still demand DOCX for internal edits.
+PDF is usually safest, but some employers still request DOCX for internal edits.
 This guide helps you choose format by scenario, not habit.

 Export as PDF